gautam-deshmukh/black-scholes-sensitivity-lab/README.md

 A Python project for pricing European call and put options with the Black-Scholes model and analyzing parameter sensitivity through the Greeks.

-## Project background
+## Overview

-This project originally began as a single Python script (`black-scholes.py`) that implemented Black-Scholes pricing and Greeks-based sensitivity analysis.
-I later refactored it into a structured GitHub repository with modular files for pricing, Greeks, utilities, testing, and visualization so the project would be easier to maintain, extend, and showcase.
+This project began as a single Python script (`black-scholes.py`) for computing Black-Scholes option prices and core Greeks for European options.
+I later refactored it into a structured GitHub repository with modular files for pricing, Greeks, utilities, testing, and visualization to make the project easier to maintain, validate, and extend.

 ## Features